lzell/AIProxySwift/README.md

     let requestBody = DeepSeekChatCompletionRequestBody(
         messages: [
             .system(content: "You are a math assistant"),
-            .user(content: "Here's why Burger's equation leads to a breaking nonlinearity in shallow water") ],
+            .user(content: "Here's why Burgers' equation leads to a breaking nonlinearity in shallow water") ],
         model: "accounts/fireworks/models/deepseek-r1",
         temperature: 0.0 /* Set this based on your use case: https://api-docs.deepseek.com/quick_start/parameter_settings*/